The Challenge

 Advancing Knowledge

-• Publications: A/Prof Cohen has published two papers on a small-scale trial of the once-weekly model of care, which forms the basis of this project.
+- Publications: A/Prof Cohen has published two papers on a small-scale trial of the once-weekly model of care, which forms the basis of this project.

-• Community Engagement: Approached other communities and Diabetes Australia for participation.
+- Community engagement: Approached other communities and Diabetes Australia for participation.

 Research Capacity Building

-• Mentorship and Involvement: National involvement and mentorship of colleagues, including research staff who are practising health professionals and Indigenous Aboriginal healthcare workers.
+- Mentorship and involvement: National involvement and mentorship of colleagues, including research staff who are practising health professionals and Indigenous Aboriginal healthcare workers.

 Health Impacts